A Quest to Heal

 A Quest to Heal (Chinese: 我的女侠罗明依) is a 2020 Singaporean Chinese-language drama series.
 It tells the story of a heroine (Carrie Wong) and an imperial guard (Qi Yuwu) who accidentally travels from the Ming Dynasty to modern Singapore, and together they face the evil palace forces, who plan to rule both worlds.

-Consisting of 32 episodes, it premiered on 20 July 2020, airing on 9pm weekdays at Channel 8.
+Consisting of 32 episodes, it premiered on 20 July 2020, airing on weekdays at 9pm on Channel 8.
 It also aired on Astro AEC in Malaysia, and is available on meWATCH.

 Broadcast

 Plot

 During the 1500s Ming Dynasty, a heroine named Luo Ming Yi (Carrie Wong) sneaks into the heavily guarded imperial jail to rescue her senior, the famous doctor Li Shizhen (Xu Bin).
 She is stopped by the agent Bi Zheng (Qi Yu Wu), a Brocaded Robe Guard under the command of the powerful Eunuch Sun (Bryan Wong).
 The two engage in a fierce fight and unknowingly travel through time to Singapore in 2020.
 They encounter the descendants of Li Shizhen, who now owns a failing traditional herbal restaurant.

 Luo Ming Yi and Bi Zheng have no choice but to cooperate and help the restaurant.
 But their time-travelling feat is noticed by the evil Eunuch Sun, who has plans to take over both worlds.
 Can the two martial artists stop the evil plan before it is too late?